arusahni/ngtweet/README.md

 ## The Future (tm)

 This is very much a young library, so I'm open to suggestions as to what direction it should go.
-Currently I'm planning on adding eventing features and promise support for render events.
+Currently eventing features and promise support for render events are slated for future development.